StateMachineJunkie/OpenSkyAPI/README.md

 let tracks = try await service.invoke()
 ```

-## Leftovers
+## TODO
+* I'm not a big fan of the way time is used and specified in ONA.
+After I put some mileage on this package, I should have some idea how best to make the use of time parameters more convenient and swifty.

-When initially coding the *arrival* and *departure* API methods I noted that the only difference between both implementations was the binary decision on whether we wanted departure or arrival information.
-I had intended to refactor to a common implementation and include a boolean or enum to switch to change the URL path but did not get it done due to being a little busy trying to get the package based resource and unit-test stuff working.
-My fault for not writing it down at the time.
-I will add this code later.
+* When initially coding the *arrival* and *departure* API methods I noted that the only difference between both implementations was the binary decision on whether we wanted departure or arrival information.
+I need to refactor to a common implementation and include a boolean or enum to switch or change the URL path.

-The only service that I have not tested is the `GetOwnStateVectors`.
-I need to learn a little bit more about the *serials* parameter and its proper meaning.
+* The only service that I have not tested is the `GetOwnStateVectors`.
+I need to learn a little bit more about the *serials* parameter and its proper meaning in context.
+Then I will be in a better position to evaluate the behavior and responses generated by ONA for this particular service.

+## License
+OpenSkyAPI is released under an MIT license.
+See [LICENSE](https://github.com/StateMachineJunkie/OpenSkyAPI/blob/main/LICENSE) for more information.